Deepen theological reflection to strengthen the relationship between doctrine and the practice of ministry

 Three Core Modules—focusing on biblical theology, the Westminster Confession, and covenantal apologetics—emphasize the application of Westminster’s theological distinctives to the practice of ministry.

-Foundations modules are dedicated to strengthening and sharpening students with the foundational theological principles and best practices for effective ministry in each discipline: preaching, leadership, pastoral care and counseling, and evangelism and missions.
+Foundations modules are dedicated to strengthening and sharpening students with the foundational theological principles and best practices for effective ministry in five disciplines: preaching, leadership, pastoral care and counseling, evangelism and missions, and Christian public witness.

 Christian pastoral care and counseling